bhishanpdl/DMstack_obsfile_Clusters/README.md

 ## 1. Prepare data to use with obs_file
 ```
-# The file trial00_good.fits is obtained from jedisim cluster simulation
+# The file trial00_good.fits is obtained from jedisim cluster simulation.
 # After we get output from jedisim, we add psf and fake wcs to this and call it trial00_good.fits.
 mkdir ~/tmp/dmstack/example; cd ~/tmp/dmstack/example; pwd
 curl https://github.com/bhishanpdl/DMstack_obsfile_example/raw/master/example/trial00_good_fits.zip -L -o a.zip